903 Classification in USPC [R-07.2015]

-Where a supervisory patent examiner (SPE) believes an application (including PCT applications), either new or amended, does not belong in his or her art unit, he or she may request transfer of the application from his or her art unit (the “originating” art unit) to another art unit of a different TC (the “receiving” art unit).
+Where a supervisory patent examiner (SPE) believes an application, either new or amended, does not belong in his or her art unit, he or she may request transfer of the application from his or her art unit (the “originating” art unit) to another art unit of a different TC (the “receiving” art unit).

-Where the application is an application (other than a PCT application) that has not been docketed to an examiner, the decision as to the classification resolution and assignment of the application is made by agreement between the SPEs involved in the transfer.
+The decision as to the classification resolution and assignment of an application is made by agreement between the SPEs involved in the transfer.
 If no agreement can be reached between the SPEs, the application may be forwarded to the classification dispute TC representative panel of the TC where the application was originally assigned for a final decision.
 The classification dispute TC representative panel consists of designated representatives from each TC.

 Before an application is sent to a receiving art unit of a different TC, the application must be fully reviewed to ensure that all appropriate areas in the originating TC have been considered with respect to the classification of the application.
 In all cases when a transfer is initiated, the application must be sent on transfer inquiry to a receiving art unit.
 Even if the application is confusing or contains unfamiliar subject matter, the SPE of the originating art unit must make his or her best judgment as to where the application should be classified and attempt to transfer it there.

-When the SPE or primary examiner of the originating art unit determines that a transfer is appropriate, he or she must complete the Application Transfer Request form in PALM EXPO and provide a full explanation of the reasons for classification in the receiving art unit.
-An eDAN message should also be sent notifying the receiving art unit of the transfer.
+When the SPE or primary examiner of the originating art unit determines that a transfer is appropriate, he or she must complete the Application Transfer Request form in Patent File Wrapper (PFW) and provide a full explanation of the reasons for classification in the receiving art unit.
 At least one of the following should be included in the form in the space provided:

 - (B) Identification of any existing informal transfer agreement; or